100101001100001011100100110010101110100/jaret/README.md

 <body>

 <h1>Internet backbone</h1>
-<p>The Internet Backbone is the backbone of the internet, it is the core router of the network.</p>
+<p>The Internet Backbone is the backbone of the internet, it is the core router of the internet.</p>

+<h2>servers and clients</h2>
+<p>a server provides network resourses and services to computors that request it, a client is a computor program that request services from the server.</p>

 </body>
 </html>